yuting-tseng/HSE-Advanced-Machine-Learning-Course/competitive-data-science/Week1.md

 ## Feature extraction from text and images

-#### Text to Vector

-Pipeline of applying BOW
-1. Preprocessing:
+#### Feature extraction from text

+* Preprocessing
 	* Lowercase, stemming, lemmatization, stopwords
+* Bag of words
+	* Huge vectors
-2. N-grams can help to local context
+	* N-grams can help to use local context
-3. Postprocessing: TF-IDF
+	* TFiDF can be use as postpreprocessing
+* Word2vec
+	* Relatively small vectors
+	* Pretrained model

 BOW and w2v comparison
 * Bag od words